a woman with her arm stretched out the window of her SUV driving along the coast

 4. Apply for a State Nursing License

-As Canadians, we have Social Insurance Numbers (SIN), which are not interchangeable nor recognized in the U.S. You can obtain an SSN once you are working in the U.S., and from then on you can apply to all U.S. states.
+Canadian Social Insurance Numbers (SIN) are not interchangeable nor recognized in the U.S. You can obtain an SSN once you are working in the U.S., and from then on you can apply to all U.S. states.
 But remember, for your first travel nursing contract, you must choose a state that allows non-SSN-holders to apply.

 These states include Arizona, New York, Florida, Maine, North Carolina, Connecticut, Minnesota, Wisconsin, Virginia, Idaho, Texas, Colorado, Illinois, Oregon, and others.
 Many of these states will have you sign an SSN Affidavit Form, essentially stating that you do not currently have an SSN but are qualified to get one once you’re on U.S. soil.